ArgonneDetectorGroup/anl_fridge_control/README.rst

 base temperature, and the switches will be turned on (He4 switch to 4.00 V, He3 IC switch to 4.00 V, and He3 UC switch to 3.00 V).

+Addendum (2017-07-17):  The fridge cycle is now automtically run via cronjob every night at 10pm.
+At the command line,use crontab -l    to view crontab -e    to edit.

 First cycle
 -----------
 While you will normally use autocycle.py to run a cycle, the first cycle of